 - In addition, select the right variety carefully.
 According to the demand and your marketing policy, you must choose the right variety.

-- Commercial cardamom production demands long-term planning. generally, cardamom comes to bearing 2-3 years after planting.
-So you have to prepare for the mid-time capital investment.
+- Commercial cardamom production demands long-term planning.
+Generally, cardamom comes to bearing 2-3 years to bear after planting.
+So you have to prepare for the mid-term capital investment.

 - Generally, there are some price-influencing factors in cardamom trading.
 These are freshness, color, aroma, and size.
 So you must be careful in those aspects.